turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 * What happens if you call an instance method from within a class method?
 * What about a class method from within another class method?
 * How would you explain the difference between class and instance methods to someone else?
-* Can you think of a metaphor for classes that includes a description of class and instance methods?

 ## Practical Use, Experimentation